adie9/Freshdesk-Ticketing/README.md

 ![Ticket_Dashboard](/images/Ticket_Dashboard.png)

 ### Email Server
 I created a new email account to handle the incoming requests from the ticketing system.
-I navigated to Admin > Email and clicked "New support email":
+I navigated to Admin > Email Servers and clicked "New support email":

 ![Support Email](/images/Support_Email.png)